-At the Intersection of N. Locust and Oxford St. we turn left for a brief detour.
+At the Intersection of N. Locust and Oxford St. a left turn introduces a brief detour.

 (14) Currently Gardner Funeral Home.
-In the late 30s, Lucille remembers, Pete Dickerson, owner of the mill in town, also owned this house and rented rooms upstairs.
-Lucille’s friends, Nadine Smith and Ercel Pauley rented a room upstairs and she recalls spending the night with Nadine there after working at the factory [J. Freezer & Son, Inc., Chapters 24 and 25].
+In the late 30s, as Lucille remembers, Pete Dickerson, owner of the mill in town, also owned this house and rented rooms upstairs.
+Lucille’s friends, Nadine Smith and Ercel Pauley rented a room and she recalls spending the night with Nadine there after working at the factory [J. Freezer & Son, Inc., Chapters 24 and 25].

-Back to N. Locust we walk next to the courthouse leads to The Stoplight.
-Then a walk across N. Locust leads to the imaginary Brame Hotel, then turn left and cross S. Main St. (Rt.
-221).
+Back to N. Locust a short walk next to the courthouse leads to The Stoplight.
+Then a walk across N. Locust leads to the imaginary Brame Hotel.
+A leftward turn across S. Main St. (Rt.
+221) leads to:

 (15) Local soapstone-brick building, constructed about 1911.
 The building on the far right in this picture was People’s Bank (102 S. Locust St.), which became a Ben Franklin store (general merchandise), then a Super Dollar, and now Blue Ridge Land & Auction Company.
-Dr. Glen Conduff, the only dentist Lucille remembers in town, had his dental office upstairs and she went to him as a child.
+Dr. Glen Conduff, the only dentist Lucille remembers in town, had his dental office upstairs, which she climbed as a child.
 At the end of this building there are still stairs to the upper level.

 (16) Floyd Press headquarters, which shared the building with People’s Bank.
 Rooms upstairs housed businesses.
 At one time silent movies were shown on the second floor.
 Currently it is the office of James Shortt, Attorney.